 Hello!
 Thank you for being here.
-It is very powerful, responsible and necessary to educate yourself about the ingredients you welcome into your home and body.
-Here you will find information, explanation and external resources to continue your learning, self loving and protecting our natural world.
-Cleaning up never felt so good!
-At Meraki Farmacy we think it is a basic human right to have access to products that are safe, healthy, nourishing and affordable.
+It is very powerful, responsible and necessary to educate ourselves about what we welcome into our home: our bodies, safe havens, families and communities.
+Here you will find information and resources for learning, making informed choices and reducing harm for ourselves.
+At Meraki Farmacy we think it is a basic humxn right to have access to products that are safe, healthy, nourishing and affordable.
 We think environmental destruction and exploitation is not worth any price.
 We make good choices for our bodies, our families, and this planet we call home.
-We offer the basics in self care, the things we use the most often for the span of our lives: soap, toothpaste and deodorant.
-If you are looking for cosmetics and other skin regimen products please look for small, local businesses and crafts people.
-It takes a bit of effort to find them and the rewards are huge.
-There are so many amazing people with similar philosophies making varieties of products you can feel good about.
-When you find them, let me know so I can share their radness.
-If you are one of these makers, PLEASE contact me so I can include your creativity, passion and contact information as a resource and person to support!
+I offer the basics, the things we use the most often for the span of our lives: soap, toothpaste and deodorant.
+I also offer some essentials for first aid/home health care with a focus on supporting our central nervous systems and psychospiritual/emotional development and care.

 Phlox here at the Farm